Manhattan Slip and Fall Attorney

 If your child fell or got hurt while on someone else’s property in Manhattan, contact Jacoby & Meyers, LLP right away.
 Just because children fall and get hurt from time-to-time does not mean that you should not deserve compensation.
 Property owners have important obligations to keep children safe from dangerous property conditions.

-Get the Help You Need from Jacoby & Meyers, LLP After a Manhattan Slip and Fall Injury
+Get the Help You Need from Jacoby & Meyers, LLP After a Slip and Fall Injury in Manhattan

 At Jacoby & Meyers, LLP, we understand the physical, emotional, and financial challenges you face after a severe slip and fall injury interrupts your life.
 We cannot take away the pain for you, but we help you seek compensation for losses related to a slip and fall accident if you have a viable case.